Simon Memorial Prize: Low Temperature Group

 - to commemorate the outstanding contributions to science by Sir Francis Simon

-The Simon Prize is generously supported by Oxford Instruments Inc. Find out about other science prizes sponsored by Oxford Instruments Inc.
+The Simon Prize from the Low Temperature Group is generously supported by Oxford Instruments Inc. Find out about other science prizes sponsored by Oxford Instruments Inc.

 For fundamental achievements in quantum thermodynamics, metrology and cryogenics based on nanoscale electronic devices.